Close

 How to Help Your Child Make Friends: Parents Helper by the Ages

-If your child shows signs of preferred isolation, you may wonder: how do you help your child make friends?
+If your child shows signs of preferred isolation, you may wonder: how to help your child make friends?

 We’ve included general practical tips for parents on how to create the right environment for kids to feel confident to make new friends, and broken down tips by age group so parents know exactly how to help at any given time.
 As sources for this article, we rely on Lisa Damour Ph.
 D, Antje Damm, James Lehman Rick Lavoie, and Child Mind Institute research.